Driving wheel: In popular culture

-Many American roots artists, such as The Byrds, Tom Rush, The Black Crowes and the Canadian band Cowboy Junkies have performed a song written by David Wiffen called "Driving Wheel", with the lyrics "I feel like some old engine/ That's lost my driving wheel."
+Many American roots artists, including The Byrds, Tom Rush, The Black Crowes and Cowboy Junkies, have performed a song written by David Wiffen called "Driving Wheel", with the lyrics "I feel like some old engine/ That's lost my driving wheel."
 These lyrics are a reference to the traditional blues song "Broke Down Engine Blues" by Blind Willie McTell, 1931.
 It was later directly covered by Bob Dylan and Johnny Winter.

 Many versions of the American folk song "In the Pines" performed by artists such as Leadbelly, Mark Lanegan (on The Winding Sheet), and Nirvana (On MTV Unplugged In New York) reference a decapitated man's head found in a driving wheel.
 In addition, it is likely that Chuck Berry references the locomotive driving wheel in "Johnny B. Goode" when he sings, "the engineers would see him sitting in the shade / Strumming with the rhythm that the drivers made."